 If you constantly wake up feeling mentally or physically tired in the morning after getting a full 7-9 hours of sleep, obstructive sleep apnea may be to blame.
 The National Sleep Foundation estimates that more than 18 million American adults suffer from sleep apnea, a sleep disorder often accompanied by excessive snoring.

-Learn more about this disorder, what a good night’s sleep should look like, and what to expect from sleep apnea treatment in Raleigh, Greensboro, Winston-Salem, and beyond at Lane & Associates below.
+Learn more about this disorder, what a good night’s sleep should look like, and what to expect from sleep apnea treatment in Raleigh, Greensboro, Winston-Salem, and beyond at Lane & Associates Dental Sleep Medicine below or call our office at (919) 285-0882 to schedule an appointment!

 What is Sleep Apnea?